Swarm intelligence: Metaheuristics

 Evolutionary algorithms (EA), particle swarm optimization (PSO), differential evolution (DE), ant colony optimization (ACO) and their variants dominate the field of nature-inspired metaheuristics.
 This list includes algorithms published up to circa the year 2000.
 A large number of more recent metaphor-inspired metaheuristics have started to attract criticism in the research community for hiding their lack of novelty behind an elaborate metaphor.
 For algorithms published since that time, see List of metaphor-based metaheuristics.

 Metaheuristics lack a confidence in a solution.
 When appropriate parameters are determined, and when sufficient convergence stage is achieved, they often find a solution that is optimal, or near close to optimum – nevertheless, if one does not know optimal solution in advance, a quality of a solution is not known.
 In spite of this obvious drawback it has been shown that these types of algorithms work well in practice, and have been extensively researched, and developed.
 On the other hand, it is possible to avoid this drawback by calculating solution quality for a special case where such calculation is possible, and after such run it is known that every solution that is at least as good as the solution a special case had, has at least a solution confidence a special case had.
-One such instance is Ant inspired Monte Carlo algorithm for Minimum Feedback Arc Set where this has been achieved probabilistically via hybridization of Monte Carlo algorithm with Ant Colony Optimization technique.
+One such instance is Ant-inspired Monte Carlo algorithm for Minimum Feedback Arc Set where this has been achieved probabilistically via hybridization of Monte Carlo algorithm with Ant Colony Optimization technique.

-Stochastic diffusion search (Bishop 1989)

-First published in 1989 Stochastic diffusion search (SDS) was the first Swarm Intelligence metaheuristic.
-SDS is an agent-based probabilistic global search and optimization technique best suited to problems where the objective function can be decomposed into multiple independent partial-functions.
-Each agent maintains a hypothesis that is iteratively tested by evaluating a randomly selected partial objective function parameterised by the agent's current hypothesis.
-In the standard version of SDS such partial function evaluations are binary, resulting in each agent becoming active or inactive.
-Information on hypotheses is diffused across the population via inter-agent communication.
-Unlike the stigmergic communication used in ACO, in SDS agents communicate hypotheses via a one-to-one communication strategy analogous to the tandem running procedure observed in Leptothorax acervorum.
-A positive feedback mechanism ensures that, over time, a population of agents stabilise around the global-best solution.
-SDS is both an efficient and robust global search and optimisation algorithm, which has been extensively mathematically described.
-Recent work has involved merging the global search properties of SDS with other swarm intelligence algorithms.